-- Seek to present high-quality theatre to as broad an audience as possible - Propose to remount and tour productions that have already been successfully produced in terms of critical and audience response - As per note at section 1.4 above: in exceptional circumstances, companies or organisations with a significant track record may propose to tour productions not yet produced.
-While initial production costs are not eligible for support under this scheme, financial data must be provided within the budget template, indicating how initial production costs will be met.
+- Seek to present high-quality mid- to large-scale theatre to as broad an audience as possible (one-person shows will be less of a priority save where the work is of scale) - Propose to remount and tour productions that have already been successfully produced in terms of critical and audience response. - As per note at section 1.4 above: in exceptional circumstances, companies or organisations with a significant track record may propose to tour productions not yet produced.
+While initial production costs are not eligible for support under this scheme, financial data must be provided within the budget template to indicate how initial production costs will be met.
 Such organisations are requested to seek clarification from the Theatre Team at the Arts Council before applying. - Demonstrate significant ambition with regard to public engagement and/or audience reach/growth.
-Proposals are required to evidence the support and collaboration of partner venues, and we will prioritise tours that seek to present as many performances to as many people as possible throughout the tour. - Propose to tour high-quality productions of plays for a general audience that are also of relevance to a school audience (such as plays included in the curriculum).
-Such tours must meet both Theatre priorities and the YPCE priorities set out below. - As per section 1.6 above, applicants for Theatre Touring must complete and submit both tabs of the Theatre Touring Budget Template, including the summary of arts-centre agreements
+Proposals are required to evidence the support and collaboration of partner venues, and we will prioritise tours that seek to present as many performances to as many people as possible throughout the tour.

-Applications submitted without a completed Theatre Touring Budget Template and/or without a public-engagement strategy will be deemed ineligible.
+- Propose to tour high-quality productions of plays for a general audience that are also of relevance to a school audience (such as plays included in the curriculum).
+Such tours must meet both Theatre priorities and the YPCE priorities set out below. - As per section 1.6 above: applicants for Theatre Touring must complete and submit both tabs of the Theatre Touring Budget Template, including the summary of arts-centre agreements - Applications submitted without a completed Theatre Touring Budget Template and/or without a public-engagement strategy will be deemed ineligible.
 Successful applicants will be required to submit signed MOUs in order to draw down funding.